Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/optimisation/README.rst

 In general the model does a good job of replicating the groundwater levels across the model domain.
 There are some areas where the model over or under predicts the groundwater levels.
-As discussed above the areas to the east of the inferred Grandview Fault are significant under estimates and the model does not preform well in this area.
+As discussed above the areas to the east of the inferred Grandview Fault are significant under estimates and the model does not preform well in these areas.
 There are multiple targets in and around the Hawea flat township which are underestimated by the model, but given the close proximity of the high frequency observations at bore G40/0367, we believe that these misfits are most likely due to either poor data quality of the targets or problems arising from applying the historical measured water levels to the time period within the optimisation period.
 The latter is the most likely as there is a